alessiorubicini/SFSymbolsPickerForSwiftUI/README.md

 # SF Symbols Picker

-SFSymbolsPicker is a simple and powerful SwiftUI picker that let you pick Apple's SF Symbols inside your iOS app with an easy binding!
+SFSymbolsPicker is a simple and powerful SwiftUI picker that let you pick Apple's SF Symbols inside your iOS and macOS apps with an easy binding!

 ![SF Symbols Picker](./Resources/SFSymbolsPicker.png)